 Engraving by T. De Bry for the History of the Destruction of the Indies.Source

-The June 11 Fray Diego de Landa He ordered the arrest of thirty prominent Mayan chiefs and governors from Tekit, Pencuyut, Tikunché, Hunacté….
-In the following weeks they arrested Francisco de Montejo Xiu, governor of Maní; Diego Uz, lord of Tekax; Francisco Pacab, head of Oxkutzcab, and Juan Pech, head of Mama.
+On June 11, Fray Diego de Landa ordered the arrest of thirty prominent Mayan caciques and governors of Tekit, Pencuyut, Tikunché, Hunacté...
+In the following weeks, Francisco de Montejo Xiu, governor of Maní, was arrested; Diego Uz, lord of Tekax; Francisco Pacab, head of Oxkutzcab, and Juan Pech, head of Mama.

 One of the cruelest episodes of idolatry persecution and destruction began, crowned by the Auto of faith de Peanut.
 The courts responsible for heresy were tortured, burned, mutilated.
 The chronicles explain that some Mayans hanged themselves in the forests, those who did not flee.